 We've all been exposed to various "diet rules" over the years and, accurate or not, many of us still live by them.
-It's time to debunk six of these outdated and unhelpful rules once and for all and give you some NEW guidelines that will actually help you reach your goals!
+It's time to debunk six of these outdated and unhelpful rules once and for all, and get some new guidelines that will actually help you reach your goals.

 Old rule: Don’t eat after 7 p.m.